Mardi Gras Food Recipes for Your Celebration

 GUMBOS, SOUPS, and a BISQUE

-Chicken Gumbo, Simply Classic Cajun
+Chicken Gumbo Recipe: Classic Cajun

-A delicious creamy seafood bisque with lumps of crabmeat and shrimp flavored with a kick of cayenne pepper and a hint of sherry.
+A delicious creamy Seafood Bisque with lumps of crabmeat and shrimp flavored with a kick of cayenne pepper and a hint of sherry.
 So good!

-STEWS and ETOUFFEE
+STEWS and ÉTOUFFÉE

-Crawfish Etouffee, To Etouffee Is To Smother
+Crawfish Étouffée Recipe: To Étouffée Is To Smother

-Pork Jambalaya, A Traditional Cajun Dish
+Pork Jambalaya With Sausage: A Traditional Cajun Dish

 LAGNIAPPE!
 (Something Extra)

-Crawfish Pot Pie, A cajun Delight
+Crawfish Pot Pie, A Cajun Delight

 SWEETS for the finish